 Summer Sessions: Last day of the session at 11:59pm PT

 Deadlines for the current term are listed on our homepage.

 Late Change of Class Schedule FAQ & Tips

 What are my options if I miss the deadline?

-Online and PDF petitions will not be accepted after the deadline, which is on the last day of classes (the Friday before RRR week).
-If you miss the deadline, you might consider withdrawing if you are having challenges in all of your courses, repeating a course in a future semester or requesting an incomplete may be alternative options to consider.
+Online and PDF petitions will not be accepted after the deadline.
+If you miss the deadline, you might consider withdrawing if you are having challenges in all of your courses, repeating a course in a future semester, or requesting an incomplete may be alternative options to consider.
 Review our page on Options if you are struggling in your courses and speak with an L&S College Adviser for further guidance.

 Monitoring schedule and waitlists